Published By Faith Stewart at September 25th, 2018

 Can work as instant chat or virtual meeting space, but only for two people at a time typically.
 For smaller businesses, this isn’t a bad way to start, but as you grow you may need more of the options offered via Zoom, Slack, and Google Meet

 Store docs and share with others in your team.
 You can write, edit, comment and more all in one spot.
+This is a great tip for collaboration when needed, as there is no need to send multiple copies of a document out and try to piece together everyone’s thoughts.

 Sign documents virtually from your phone or computer.
 This works especially well with contracts of all types as it eliminates the need to send paper documents through the mail for signature.
 Talk about saving time!